MaximumPigs/MaximumPigs.github.io/_posts/2023-12-25-my-first-blog-post.md

 Now that the disclaimer is out of the way, I should probably talk a bit about myself.

 I'm an Australian cybersecurity professional, with a keen interest in understanding **how** things work and **why** we do them the way we do.
 I don't claim to be a super-expert, but I think I have a pretty decent grasp of the subject.
 Over the following [var_post_count](# "err: undefined variable") posts, I intend to share a few things I've picked up that have helped me over the years.
 Just as context can turn information into intelligence, I firmly believe context can turn knowledge into wisdom.
-For that reason, I enjoy discussing topics such as:
+For that reason, I enjoy discussing topics like:

 - [ ] The presumption of compromise.
 - [ ] Why perimeter-centric cybersecurity is outdated.
 - [ ] The perfect solution fallacy.
 - [ ] The perfect attacker fallacy *(It's different from the last one, I promise).*

 In addition to context and concepts, I spend a lot of time on threat detection.
-As an enthusiast of threat hunting and detection engineering, I'm also likely to write posts on:
+As an enthusiast of threat hunting and detection engineering, it's also likely I'll write posts on:

 - [ ] TTPs vs IOCs.
 - [ ] Detection Engineering and how to begin.